 About the RCME Programs

-The RCME Community Program provides funding to groups of physicians living and delivering care in Rural Subsidiary Agreement (RSA) communities to address their collective learning needs.
-These groups of physicians in communities are supported by RCME Liaisons located throughout British Columbia.
-They help the physicians develop their community RCME models and collective learning strategies.
+The RCME Community Program provides funding to groups of physicians practising in Rural Subsidiary Agreement (RSA) communities to plan shared learning that meets local needs.
+Communities are supported by RCME liaisons across British Columbia, who help physicians develop community RCME models and collective learning strategies.

-The RCME Individual Program provides funding directly to physicians to support opportunities for them to participate in medical education to update and enhance medical skills and credentials required for rural practice.
+The RCME Individual Program provides funding directly to physicians to support medical education that helps maintain and build the skills and credentials needed for rural practice.

 Benefits of the RCME Programs